2011 Tunisian Constituent Assembly election

-An election for a constituent assembly in Tunisia was announced on 3 March 2011 and held on 23 October 2011, following the Tunisian revolution.
+An election for a constituent assembly in Tunisia was announced on 3 March 2011 and held on 23 October 2011, following the Tunisian revolution, a part of the Arab Spring uprisings.
 The Assembly had 217 members.
-It was the first free election held in Tunisia since the country's independence in 1956, as well as the first election in the Arab world held after the start of the Arab Spring.
+It was the first free election held in Tunisia since the country's independence in 1956, as well as the first election in the Arab world after the start of the Arab Spring.

 The result was announced after counting began on 25 October 2011, and Ennahda won a plurality of votes.

 Background

+The dictatorship of Zine El Abidine Ben Ali, which started in 1987, ended in January 2011 with Ban-Ali fleeing to Saudi Arabia and his regime crumbling.

+A committee was formed to set the electoral rules for the country's first fair election.
+It consisted of leaders of political parties, labor unions and civil society organizations, chosen by improvisation.
+The committee chose closed list proportional representation, using the Hare quota and the largest remainder method, and set other rules.
+Within a few years, knowledge of which committee members favored the chosen system or alternatives and why was lost, except a vague recollection that the system was chosen as being inclusive to less-popular groups.
+Hare, being larger than Droop, means that more-popular parties get fewer seats than smaller quotas such as Droop.
+The relatively large district magnitude, a number of districts having five to ten seats, means that less-popular groups also have more of a chance.

 Senior party members of the disbanded former ruling party, the Constitutional Democratic Rally(RCD), were banned from standing in the election if they had been active in politics within the last ten years.
 Originally, the ban would have applied to all former senior party members (spanning 23 years instead of 10), but this was revised after protests by former RCD members.

-The election campaign officially started on 1 October 2011.
+The election campaign officially started on 1 October 2011 and continued until 20 October, 24 hours before polling.
+The election was held on 23 October 2011 and was the first competitive national election following the fall of the Ben Ali regime.
+Approximately 4.3 million of the estimated 8.2 million eligible voters participated.
+More than 11,000 candidates contested the 217 seats, and the election produced a fragmented assembly in which Ennahda won the largest number of seats, with 89.

 Electoral system

 The voting system allocated seats through proportional representation within various multi-member districts on closed lists based on thresholds set as the quotient of votes cast divided by seats contested.
+Districts elected from one to ten members, with most electing five to ten.

-All party lists were required to alternate between male and female candidates.
+Party lists were required to alternate between male and female candidates.